samhvw8/Roo-Cline/prompt-reduction-v2.md

 The refactoring has significantly improved the maintainability of the prompt engineering system while preserving all functional aspects of the code.

+## Mode Improvements

+In addition to refactoring the prompt engineering system, several AI agent modes in `src/shared/modes.ts` have been improved with enhanced instructions and clearer role definitions:

+### Code Mode

+- Added comprehensive customInstructions to guide programming approach
+- Structured workflow from requirements gathering to implementation
+- Emphasized writing maintainable code with proper testing
+- Added guidance on code quality, comments, and documentation

+### Ask Mode

+- Expanded instructions for more structured knowledge sharing
+- Added guidance for breaking down complex concepts
+- Emphasized using practical examples and diagrams
+- Added strategy for handling uncertainty with proper acknowledgment

+### Debug Mode

+- Changed emoji from 🪲 to 🔍 to better represent systematic investigation
+- Implemented structured 9-step debugging methodology
+- Added emphasis on minimal changes and root cause analysis
+- Included guidance on preventative measures for future issues

+### Architect Mode

+- Changed emoji from 🏗️ to 🏛️ for better representation of design/planning
+- Restructured instructions with clearer implementation planning guidance
+- Enhanced component breakdown and technical approach sections
+- Improved collaboration and plan refinement process

+### Orchestrator Mode

+- Changed emoji from 🪃 to 🎭 to better represent coordinating multiple roles
+- Preserved comprehensive workflow management instructions

 ## File-by-File Improvements

 ### Core Files